- Investigate the cellular and molecular mechanisms of blood stem cells in health and disease

 - Develop novel cell and gene therapies for patients with malignant or genetic blood disorders

-Repopulating hematopoietic stem cells (HSC) have been considered ideal cells for use in cell and gene therapy of hematological disorders because they can self-renew and differentiate into all myeloid and lymphoid lineages following transplantation.
+Repopulating hematopoietic stem cells (HSC) are considered to be an ideal cell source for cell and gene therapy of hematological disorders given their capacity to self-renew and differentiate into all myeloid and lymphoid lineages following transplantation.
 Blood and marrow transplantation (BMT) has been used successfully over the last 3-4 decades to treat malignant blood disorders and genetic disorders of the hematopoietic system.
 Currently, blood stem cells can be harvested from i) the bone marrow, ii) from peripheral blood after mobilization from the bone marrow or iii) from umbilical cord blood.

 To develop more advanced blood cell therapies, including gene therapy, it is essential to understand the molecular regulation of blood stem cells.
-Our research department studies the generation of blood stem cells during development, identifies novel regulatory pathways that govern stem cell behavior in health and disease and use these findings to develop new cell and gene therapies for blood disorders.
+Scientists at the Division of Molecular Medicine and Gene Therapy study thegeneration of blood stem cells during development, identify novel regulatory pathways that govern stem cell behavior in health and disease, and use these findings to develop new cell and gene therapies for blood disorders.

 Specification/Generation of Hematopoietic Stem Cells